TheBrownViking20/katacoda-scenarios/test/step1.md

 `python3 lr.py`{{execute}}

 The above code should output the first five rows of the dataset as a preview.
-Following is a better view of this preview:
+Following is a neater view of this preview:

 ![n3](./assets/n3.jpg)